JohnEBoyBaby/i.Q/README.md

 #i.Q

+...
+"JUST LQQK AT IT" ... https://www.youtube.com/watch?v=3Jb8beui-LA&t=5477s ...
+DO YOU BELIEVE IN COINCIDENCES ..? https://www.youtube.com/watch?v=EF8GhC-T_Mo ...
+"1ST THINQ I alWAYs SAY is WOULD YOU JUST LOOK AT THAT ..!7Q JUST LOOK AT THAT ..!7Q https://szma.com/product/nizkovoltnye-elektrodvigateli-toshiba/ ...
+THE MORE YOU KNOW ...
+The More You Know ... the more you know ... so ...
+DUMMY ...
+JUST LOOK AT IT ..!"

 INSPIRATION KO ...
 MY INSPIRATION ..!
 OH OH ...
 OH OH ...
 QH OH ...
 OH OH ... https://www.youtube.com/watch?v=qf7aYtaqfxQ ...
 MAHAL KO ...
 MY LOVE ..!7Q

 ARAW ARAW ...
 EVERYDAY ... https://www.youtube.com/watch?v=9e0M2ldrP5g ...
 LET'S GO ..!